eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 With following steps you will clone and set up your development environment on your own machine using just Visual Studio Code.

 1. Start Visual Studio Code
-2. Press <kbd>F1</kbd> and run the command `Remote-Containers: Clone Repository within Container Volume...`
+2. Press <kbd>F1</kbd> and run the command `Remote-Containers: Clone Repository in Container Volume...`
 3. Select `Clone a repository from GitHub in a Container Volume` and choose the repository / branch to clone
 4. Enter the GitHub organization and repository name (e.g. `MyOrg/MyFirstVehicleApp`) and select the repository from the list
 5. Select the branch to clone from the list